lukasmartinelli/nigit/README.md

 program without writing a web application and doing complicated subprocessing yourself.

+## Disclaimer

+**Please use [goexpose](https://github.com/phonkee/goexpose).
+It is much more capable and mature than `nigit`.**
+In the rush of building stuff I didn't realize that `nigit` is essentially a new take on the [terrible CGI scripts](https://en.wikipedia.org/wiki/Common_Gateway_Interface) we just escaped from.
+Be very careful where you use this, it is not intended for production usage in any means due to the [security risks](https://github.com/lukasmartinelli/nigit#security).
+I personally do use it for small home automation tasks.

 ## Get Started

 In this example we create a service to download the PDF version of websites using the